edilsongudo/motivational-images-generator/README.md

 # Django Posts Generator (with screenshots)
-A web application to create automatic social media posts.
-It has built in photo editor, an affiliate system and Paypal payment integration.
+A web application to create automated social media posts.

+It has the following features:
+* A built in photo editor (to save posts preferences);
+* An affiliate system;
+* A Paypal payment integration;
+* Authentication

+Additional Features:
+* Clicks in refferal links
+* Premium Features
+* User statics to admin of the site

 ### Live Project
 contentfy.me